OlivierCrt/PW-python-M1/README.md

 This second practical assignment focuses on the principles of Object-Oriented Programming.

 ### Content
-- Understanding classes and objects.
+- Classes and objects concepts.
 - Implementing inheritance and polymorphism.
 - Utilizing encapsulation and abstraction.
 - Creating simple applications using OOP principles.